John Coldham is UK Head of Brands and Designs, and co-heads the global practice. John also jointly heads the firm's

 John advises clients in relation to a variety of areas from building brands and strengthening portfolios to litigation and from small enforcement issues to complex multi-national disputes.
 John's particular focus is on designs and brands law.

 - Design law is becoming an increasingly popular way to stop infringers.
-Registered designs are cheap to acquire, and even where there is no registration, unregistered rights are often available and can be very successful at court, with our client having significant experience of succeeding in cases at trial.
+Registered designs are very cheap to acquire, and even where there is no registration, unregistered rights are often available and can be very successful at court, with our client having significant experience of succeeding in cases at trial.

 - John helps clients understand the choice of rights available, and the advantages and disadvantages of each, and works with them to secure the best portfolio for their needs.